a-schaefers/grubbe-mkconfig/readme.md

 ### About besnap besnap.cron and befallback

-besnap and besnap.cron can be used to take create and rotate daily boot environment "snapshots"
+besnap and besnap.cron can be used to create and rotate daily boot environment "snapshots"

 befallback on the other hand, is to be used by the administrator manually.
 It creates a "fallback" and a "fallback.old" boot environment.
 On execution, "fallback.old" is destroyed, then "fallback" is renamed to "fallback.old"-- finally a new "fallback" is created.
 The use case for this is for a situation where you are about to run a "risky" command-- first manually run "befallback", and then you know you have a safe and current boot environment to reboot into upon a doomsday scenario.